eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 Furthermore, you would not expose your backend directly, but rather introduce a [virtualization layer](../development-view/architecture) between the Agent and your data source.
 This introduces another (role-based) security domain by appropriate sub-schemas and filters.
 So different contracts can be mapped to different security principals/data views in the backend.

-We do not introduce arbitrary (turing-equivalent, hence undecidable) ad-hoc computations, but the [SPARQL](../development-view/sparql) standard introduces a well-defined set of operations whose effects and consequences can be checked and validated in advance (hypervision).
+This KIT does not introduce arbitrary (turing-equivalent, hence undecidable) ad-hoc computations, but the [SPARQL](../development-view/sparql) standard introduces a well-defined set of operations whose effects and consequences can be checked and validated in advance (hypervision).

-Finally, we are investigating a form of differential privacy which introduces noise between your data source and its graph representation such that original values can be effectively hidden from the reporting output.
+Finally, the team is investigating a form of differential privacy which introduces noise between your data source and its graph representation such that original values can be effectively hidden from the reporting output.

 ### Easy Deployment